egch/1Z0-829-preparation/docs/pitfall.md

 - if there is an abstract method  makes sure the class is declared `abstract`.!!!!
 ### Nested Classes
 - A local class can access only **final** and **effectively final** local variables
-- anonymous class needs to have **semicolon** at the end.!!!!!
+- anonymous class needs to have **semicolon** at the end.!!!!!!!!!!!
+- MIND THE SEMICOLON!!! `;`
 ## Exception
-- Check if the variable for the exception, **e**, is not already defined
+- Check if the variable for the exception, **e**, is not already defined!!!
-- check that main throws the checked exception declared in the method especially with the AutoClosable resources
+- check that main throws the checked exception declared in the method, especially with the AutoClosable resources
 - in the try-with-resources check round parenthesis is used, not curly.
 - try with resources: check in the variable is in scope